Snipey/pulse-docs-demo/docs/main/computed.md

 MY_COMPUTED.value; // 4
 ```

-::: tip How does it work?
+:::tip How does it work?
 The State class has a reactive getter `State.value`.
 When the computed function begins Pulse will listen for any State instances that have their value accessed, and will register them as a dependency of the Computed State.

 This works for Groups, Selectors, Collection Data and anything that extends the State class.